Differential estimates for fast first-order multilevel nonconvex optimisation: Nonconvex forward-backward type methods with inexact updates

 We next prove the weak convergence of the iterates.
 We call the self-adjoint and positive semi-definite preconditioner $M \in \linear(X; X^*)$ \term{admissible for weak convergence} if $\norm{\thisx}_M \to 0$ implies $M\thisx \to 0$.

-\begin{example} Suppose $M=A^*A$ for some $A \in \linear(X; V)$ for a Hilbert space $V$.
-Then the $M$-semi-norm convergence clearly implies $A\thisx \to 0$, and consequently $M\thisx \to 0$.
-Thus $M$ is weak-$*$ admissibility.
+\begin{example} Let $M=A^*A$ for some $A \in \linear(X; V)$ with $V$ a Hilbert space.
+Then $\norm{\thisx}_M \to 0$ implies $A\thisx \to 0$, and consequently $M\thisx \to 0$.
+Thus, $M$ is weakly admissible.
 In Hilbert spaces, every positive semi-definite self-adjoint operator has such a square root $A$ with $V=X$.
 For a convolution-based construction in the space of Radon measures, see \cite[Theorem 2.4]{tuomov-pointsource}. \end{example}